mthli/Bitocle/src/Release/2.2/Bitocle/assets/README-en.md

  - Bitocle use OAuth so you don't worry about your GitHub Password, we don't use/save it.

- - Bitocle is "Read Only", we don't change any thing on your GitHub.
+ - Bitocle is **Read Only**, we don't change any thing on your GitHub.

  - Sorry for my poor English :)

 ## How to use it?

-We call the first list you see "main list".
+We call the first list you see `main list`.

- - You can use "Search" to quick skip on main list.
+ - You can use `Search` to quick skip on main list.

- - Type "User/Repo" style on "Search", you can add the repo("User/Repo") to main list.
+ - Type `User/Repo` style on `Search`, you can add the repo(`User/Repo`) to main list.

- - On "Star" interface, you can click the right button on a(n) item and "Add" means you can add this item to main list.
+ - On `Star` interface, you can click the right button on a(n) item and `Add` means you can add this item to main list.

  - On catalog, long click, add bookmark.

- - On "Bookmark" interface, long click, remove bookmark.
+ - On `Bookmark` interface, long click, remove bookmark.

- - Use the menu item "Highlight" of "Overflow" on ActionBar to select awesome source highlight effect.
+ - Use the menu item `Highlight` of `Overflow` on ActionBar to select awesome source highlight effect.

- - Use the menu item "Horizontal" of "Overflow" on ActionBar, Bitocle will auto landscape when you view your code.
+ - Use the menu item `Horizontal` of `Overflow` on ActionBar, Bitocle will auto landscape when you view your code.

- - Use the menu item "Night" of "Overflow" on ActionBar for night.
+ - Use the menu item `Night` of `Overflow` on ActionBar for night.

- - The "back" button on the left of ActionBar will back to main list whenever/whereever.
+ - The `Back` button on the left of ActionBar will back to main list **whenever/wherever**.

- - The "back" button on the button of screen will back to the previous interface you ever seen; but when you click "Bookmark" menu, it will be reset.
+ - The `Back` button on the button of screen will back to the previous interface you ever seen; but when you click `Bookmark` menu, it will be reset.

 ## Does Bitocle has some matters?